canh25xp/GraduationThesis/OUTLINES.md

 ## 5.6 Conclusion of Contributions

-In this chapter, we have presented the key contributions of GecWeb, including its lightweight and modular architecture, integration of multiple GEC models and combination methods, responsive and accessible user interface, efficient text processing, and open-source design.
+In this chapter, I have presented the key contributions of GecWeb, including its lightweight and modular architecture, integration of multiple GEC models and combination methods, responsive and accessible user interface, efficient text processing, and open-source design.
 These contributions address the challenges outlined in earlier chapters and demonstrate the innovative aspects of the system.
 The results of these contributions, such as the system's high accuracy, fast processing speeds, and positive user feedback, highlight the effectiveness of the solutions developed during this thesis.

 # 6 Conclusion and Future work

 ## 6.1 Conclusion

-In this thesis, we have presented **GecWeb (A Lightweight Language Error Correction System)**, a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
+In this thesis, I have presented **GecWeb (A Lightweight Language Error Correction System)**, a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
 GecWeb addresses several key challenges in the field of GEC, including the need for a lightweight, modular, and user-friendly system that can be used on devices with varying screen sizes and internet speeds, particularly in developing countries.

 ### Comparison with Existing Systems